 Archive records carry verifiable proof of integrity anchored outside the organisation.
 Records cannot be altered without detection by an independent third party.

-"Powered by Ghostables" changes the breach notification: the attacker received records they cannot use.
+"Protected by Ghostables" changes the breach notification: the attacker received records they cannot use.
 A verifiable technical guarantee, not a policy promise.

 Filed October 2025.
 Each application covers a distinct novel mechanism in the Ghostables architecture.